yereverluvinunclebert/SteamyDock/README.md

 I will not be releasing this imminently for the following reasons:

-* Windows 11 (that's a damn good reason in itself)
+* Windows 11 (that's a damn good reason in itself), Windows 11 hates VB6 and working with 3rd party docks.
-* I don't want to support grumpy people being grumpy when raising bugs/issues
+* I don't want to support grumpy people being grumpy when raising bugs/issues.
-*   don't want the responsibility of SteamyDock mucking up your computer
+* I don't want the responsibility of SteamyDock mucking up your computer.
-* It is NOT ready, I am playing with new technologies all the time.
+* It is NOT ready, I am playing with and introducing new technologies all the time.

-Having said that, if you ever do want a release, you only have to ask nicely but be aware that I will not answer support queries nor fix bugs in a timely manner.
+Having said that, if you ever do want a release, you only have to ask nicely and I will build one for you - but be aware that I will not answer support queries nor fix bugs in a timely manner.
 This is my PET project and done for my FUN alone.

 **Development:**